AronasGITHUB/FlexOS-Bootable/README.md

    - **Note:** If your hardware cannot handle the space links2 will consume, your hardware may not meet the requirements for FlexOS.

 3. **Error: `links2 can't display google.com`**
    - **Solution:** Go to the leave application and exit FlexOS.
-In the root shell prompt, select 'enable networking', choose 'yes' in the warning, then return to the root shell and follow the installation instructions.
+In the root shell prompt exit as well, select 'enable networking', choose 'yes' in the warning, then return to the root shell and follow the installation instructions.

 ### **Frequently Asked Questions (FAQ)**